skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

 *Spherical* coordinates instead specify a location using two angles plus a distance.
-Just as geographic latitude and longitude designate a position on the Earth, the two angles of spherical coordinates pick out a particular point on the celestial sphere — a particular direction into the heavens — and the distance says how far you would need to travel in that direction to reach the target.
+Just as a geographic latitude and longitude designate a position on the Earth, the two angles of a spherical coordinate pick out a particular point in the sky — a particular point on the celestial sphere — and the distance says how far you would need to travel in that direction to reach the target.